jek-archives/multi-paradigm-interpreter/docs/Presentation_Guide.md

 *   **Visual**: Show `docs/System_Architecture.md` or a diagram if you have one.
 *   **Talking Points**:
     *   "We implemented a standard compiler pipeline: Lexer to Token Stream, Parser to Abstract Syntax Tree (AST), and finally Evaluation."
+    *   "We implemented a standard compiler pipeline: Lexer to Token Stream, Parser to Abstract Syntax Tree (AST), and finally Evaluation."
-    *   "Crucially, we enforced a **Unified Grammar** across all four languages, ensuring that the input `1 + 2 * 3` produces the exact same result in C as it does in Haskell."
+    *   "Crucially, we enforced a **Unified Grammar** across all four languages, ensuring that the input `1 + 2 * 3` produces the exact same result in C as it does in Haskell.
+This demonstrates the **Code Professionalism** required by the specifications."

 ### Part III: Live Demonstration (2-3 Minutes)
 *   **Action**: Switch to the **Web GUI**.